MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review the scopes granted by the app.
 1. Review the user activity associated with this app.

-### Suspicious enumeration activities performed using Azure Active Directory PowerShell
+### Suspicious enumeration activities performed using Microsoft Graph PowerShell

 **Severity**: Medium

 **MITRE ID**: T1087

-This detection identifies a large volume of suspicious enumeration activities performed within a short time span through an Azure AD PowerShell application.
+This detection identifies a large volume of suspicious enumeration activities performed within a short time span through an [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) application.

 **TP or FP?**

-- **TP**: If you’re able to confirm that suspicious/unusual enumeration activities were performed by the Azure AD PowerShell application.
+- **TP**: If you’re able to confirm that suspicious/unusual enumeration activities were performed by the Microsoft Graph PowerShell application.

   **Recommended action**: Disable and remove the application and reset the password.